-Take some time today, tomorrow, and Saturday and read the passage for the upcoming Sunday at Christ Church: “I Issac, take you, Rebekah”.
-Ask the Lord to prepare you heart, mind, and spirit for what He would have for you as we gather together on The Lord’s Day.
+Take some time today, tomorrow, and Saturday, and read the text for this upcoming Sunday asking the Lord to prepare your heart for what He would have for you as we gather this upcoming Stewardship Sunday.

-Take some time today, tomorrow, and Saturday reading the text for this upcoming Pentecost Sunday, asking the Lord to prepare your heart for what He has for you as we gather – making Sunday the special day that it is!
+Take some time today, tomorrow, and Saturday and read the text for this Sunday asking the Lord to prepare your heart for what He has for you as we gather in the Christ Church Community!

 The LORD said to Moses, “Cut for yourself two tablets of stone like the first, and I will write on the tablets the words that were on the first tablets, which you broke.
 Be ready by the morning, and come up in the morning to Mount Sinai, and present yourself there to me on the top of the mountain.
 No one shall come up with you, and let no one be seen throughout all the mountain.
 Let no flocks or herds graze opposite that mountain.”